-The Miami Valley Cycling Summit aims to use the power of cycling to drive economic development in communities both large and small throughout the region.
+The Miami Valley Cycling Summit, an event of Bike Miami Valley, aims to use the power of cycling to drive economic development in communities both large and small throughout the region.

 2017 Summit Materials